hugazo/vue-firebase-template/README.md

 Works best with Visual Studio Code, it has some rules set up on the same project.
 Eventually i will add some recommended plugins.

+## Stack

+- Made with TypeScript.
+- Vite For development and build.
+- Vue 3 as FrontEnd Library.
+- Vue Router for routing.
+- Pinia for State Management.

 ## Setup

 ### `.env`